frobware/haproxy-hacks/NE-1398/README.md

 When using the AWS console to inspect each of these new EIP IDs, you'll observe that they are not associated with any Elastic Network Interface (ENI).
-The are "unassociated".
+Hence the "unassociated".

 To facilitate a future step, let's store the list of EIP allocation IDs in a shell variable: